Post

 Model (Lib)

-• Credentials.gs: Defines key content. (⚠️️️ Please note, if GAS needs to go through GCP IAM, it can be quite complex, so we directly define the keys here.
-Therefore, this GAS project will contain confidential information; please do not share project view/edit permissions casually.)
+• Credentials.gs: Defines key content. (⚠️️️Please note, if GAS is to use GCP IAM, it can be quite complex, so we directly define the keys here.
+This GAS project will contain confidential information, so please do not share project view/edit permissions casually.)

 • StubData.gs: Stub methods and data for the online demo.